wmcnally/kapao/README.md

 ## CrowdPose Experiments
 Download the CrowdPose dataset:  `$ sh data/scripts/get_crowdpose.sh`

-## Testing
+### Testing
 - YOLOPose-S (64.1 AP): `$ python val.py --data crowdpose.yaml \ `<br>
 `--weights yolopose_s_crowdpose.pt --scales 0.8 1 1.2 --flips -1 3 -1`

-## Training
+### Training
 The following commands were used to train the YOLOPose models on 4 V100s with 32GB memory each.
-Training is done on the `trainval` split with no validation.
+Training was performed on the `trainval` split with no validation.
 The test results above were generated using the last model checkpoint.

 YOLOPose-S:
 ```